amemni/devops-examples/terraform-ec2-elb-docker-nginx/README.md

 ```

 The terraform script will then ask you to input 2 variables:
-- the AWS region: needed to specify where to deploy AWS resources, also to select the appropriat Debian AMI id.
+- the *AWS region*: needed to specify where to deploy AWS resources, also to select the appropriat Debian AMI id.
-- the keypair name: needed for ssh access to the EC2 instance(s), most precisely for the "file" and "local-exec" provisionners to be able to upload the index.html file, install docker, pull and run the nginx image on the EC2 instance.
+- the *keypair name*: needed for ssh access to the EC2 instance(s), most precisely for the "file" and "local-exec" provisionners to be able to upload the index.html file, install docker, pull and run the nginx image on the EC2 instance.
 **_Important note_**: make sure the keypair name you provide was created from your public ssh key you have installed under locally under ~/.ssh/ (id_rsa.pub or id_dsa.pub ..etc), the reason is the "file" and "local-exec" provisionners use an ssh-agent authentication by default with the private ssh key registered in your ssh agent.

 Example: